Introduction

 The SE is based on the same mechanics as the KE, where the KE shines with Klipper, higher temperatures etc. The SE and KE are in my opinion the first “just print” printers that Creality has made, and overall the SE has been easy to work with.

 Clearly the future is in designing 3D printers as appliances and not as something you need to spend a lot of time on or that require a lot of knowledge.
-Bambu Lab is clearly leading in this area, and others need to follow.
+Bambu Lab is clearly leading in this area, and others are following.
 A benefit with Creality is that if I want to I can upgrade with better hotend etc and there are many printable upgrades as well.

 To be able to print and monitor via the network I use a Raspberry Pi 4, that I happened to have already, running OctoPrint.
 OctoPrint is accessed as a web application, and I have one PC monitor dedicated to OctoPrint while printing.
 I tend to be by the printer when it prints the first layer anyhow to remove stray filament and check for adhesion issues.